-LONG-TERM STRATEGY OBJECTIVE PROGRESS
+LONG-TERM FINANCIAL PLAN PROPOSED STRATEGY OBJECTIVE PROGRESS

-FINANCIAL PLAN

-PROPOSED

 STRATEGIES

 FACILITATE Intensify efforts that will be In process

 ECONOMIC facilitating of the

 DIVERSITY diversification of the local

 economy.
 Providing to

 investors high level of

-service for example reduce.
+service for example

+reduce.
+Turnaround times

-Turnaround times with plan
+with plan approvals,

-approvals, reduce response
+reduce response times and

-times and provide core
+provide core functions to

-functions to the best of the
+the best of the

 Municipalities abilities.

-MUNICIPAL VIABILITY Adopt of a Municipal viability Policy currently being
+MUNICIPAL Adopt of a Municipal Policy currently being

-FRAMEWORK framework in order to Implemented
+VIABILITY viability framework in order Implemented

-actively monitor the
+FRAMEWORK to actively monitor the

 performance of

 Management, Council and

 Key stakeholders

-BORROWING, FUNDS Adopt a policy that will Policy has been approved by
+BORROWING, Adopt a policy that will Policy has been

-AND RESERVES address the contribution to Council, now in the
+FUNDS AND address the contribution to approved by Council,

-POLICY the capital replacement implementation, review and
+RESERVES POLICY the capital replacement now in the

-reserve, set rules for the monitoring phase.
+reserve, set rules for the implementation, review

-usage of the reserve without
+usage of the reserve and monitoring phase.

-deleting it, make prudent use
+without deleting it, make

+prudent use of external

-of external gearing facilities
+gearing facilities to finance

-to finance capital projects
+capital projects and use

-and use 80% of the allocated
+80% of the allocated

 available funding from

-capital replacement reserve
+capital replacement

-towards the
+reserve towards the

 replacement/refurbishment

 of current infrastructure.

-MANAGE EXPENSES Maintain the prudent Cost containment measures are
+MANAGE EXPENSES Maintain the prudent Cost containment

-management of expenses in place as per circular 82.
+management of expenses measures are in place as

+per circular 82.

-Decreasing of outsourced
+Decreasing of

+outsourced services.

-services.
-Evaluating the
+Evaluating the necessity

-necessity of items prior to
+of items prior to

 procurement.
+Cost

-Cost analysis and
+analysis and market

-market testing to be done on
+testing to be done on

-•

-INODE ACE DEVENUE la succession de la constantina della constantin contracts nearing an end.
+contracts nearing an

+end.

-INCREASE REVENUE Increase of revenue by more Credit control has been
+INCREASE REVENUE Increase of revenue by Credit control has been

-than CPI rate by: implemented to increase
+more than CPI rate by: implemented to

-i) Identifying of new revenue collection.
+i) Identifying of new increase collection.

-sources;
+revenue sources;

-ii) Selling greater quantity of GIS system was installed by
+ii) Selling greater quantity GIS system was installed

-services; and TGIS this will aid in enhancing
+of services; and by TGIS this will aid in

-iii) Increasing rates/tariffs the optimal use of the current
+iii) Increasing rates/tariffs enhancing the optimal

-Review current rates and customer base and updating the
+Review current rates and use of the current

+tariff structure customer base and

+updating the information

-tariff structure information in the revenue
+in the revenue section.

-section.
 Data integrity project

-from PT assisted in 'cleaning up'
+from PT assisted in

-data.

-data.
+'cleaning up' data.

-The tariffs were reviewed and
+The tariffs were reviewed

+and application was

-application was made to
+made to NERSA for the

-NERSA for the increase, it was
+increase, it was

-•

-approved for the 2018/2019
+approved for the

-ELINIBINIO OFFICE financial year.
+2018/2019 financial year.

-FUNDING OF NON- Dedication of increased In process to develop the detail
+FUNDING OF NON- Dedication of increased In process to develop

-REVENUE SERVICE revenue from property rates steps for this strategy
+REVENUE SERVICE revenue from property the detail steps for this

-INFRASTRUCTURE to non-revenue generating
+INFRASTRUCTURE rates to non-revenue strategy

+INTRASTRUCTURE sincegy

+generating infrastructure

-infrastructure e.g. roads and
+e.g., roads and storm water

-storm water to counter
+to counter deterioration as

-deterioration as a result of a
+a result of a lack of proper

-lack of proper maintenance.
+maintenance.

-CONTROL OVER Introduction of strict control Top management control and
+CONTROL OVER Introduction of strict control Top management

-SALARY AND WAGE to avoid new positions being monitors the speedily filling of
+SALARY AND WAGE to avoid new positions control and monitors the

-BUDGET budgeted for and not being positions, the organogram is
+BUDGET being budgeted for and speedily filling of

+not being filled positions, the

-555021 filled reviewed.
+organogram is reviewed.

-IMPLEMENT Ensure the existence of a Asset management system is in
+IMPLEMENT Ensure the existence of a Asset management

-INTEGRATED comprehensive capital asset place and a GRAP compliant
+INTEGRATED comprehensive capital system is in place and a

-ASSET MANAGEMENT register to migrate to asset register.
+ASSET asset register to migrate to GRAP compliant asset

-implementing integrated
+MANAGEMENT implementing integrated register.

 capital asset management

-where expenditure on new
+were expenditure on new

-infrastructure, replacement,
+infrastructure,

-repairs & maintenance
+replacement, repairs &

+maintenance

-expenditure are optimised
+expenditure is optimised

-COST ACCOUNTING Proper allocation of cost for Busy as part of the
+COST Proper allocation of cost Busy as part of the

-example repairs and Implementation of MSCOA to
+ACCOUNTING for example repairs and Implementation of

-maintenance does not revisit the costing entries.
+maintenance does not MSCOA to revisit the

-include labour cost, not all The cost accounting exercise
+include labour cost, not all costing entries.

-support services cost is have commenced.
+support services cost is

-allocated to end service 1st Phase - Correct accounting
+allocated to end service The cost accounting

+departments. exercise have

+commenced.

+1st Phase - Correct

-departments. of primary costing.
+accounting of primary

+costing.
 Actual

+transacting will

-· transacting will commence on 1
+commence on 1 July

-July 2016;
+2016;

-2nd Phase - Secondary costing.
+2nd Phase - Secondary

+costing.
+The actual

-The actual transacting will
+transacting will

 commence 1 July 2017;

-And 3rd Phase - Revision of the
+And 3rd Phase - Revision

-tariff structure.
+of the tariff structure.

-Revision will commence in
+Revision will commence

-2018/2019 with implementation
+in 2018/2019 with

-set at 1 July 2019.
+implementation set at 1

+July 2019.

-PREPARATION OF A Compilation of a The Municipality will develop
+PREPARATION OF A Compilation of a The Municipality will

-COMPREHENSIVE comprehensive Municipal and provide detailed steps in
+COMPREHENSIVE comprehensive Municipal develop and provide

-MUN Infrastructure Plan preparation of this strategy.
+MUN Infrastructure Plan detailed steps in

-INFRASTRUCTURE
+INFRASTRUCTURE preparation of this

-PLAN
+PLAN strategy.

-PRIORITISATION OF The capital asset register In process to develop the detail
+PRIORITISATION OF The capital asset register In process to develop

-PROJECTS should allow guidance on the steps for this strategy.
+PROJECTS should allow guidance on the detail steps for this

+the replacement of capital strategy.
 Current

-replacement of capital challenges in funding the

-assets, a clear prioritisation module and the replacement.
+assets, a clear prioritisation challenges in funding

-module should be
+module should be the module and the

-developed.

-developed.
+developed. replacement.